Spacetrades/SpaceTrades/README.md

 	BREAK - Something is breaking
-	BREAK CRUCIAL - Something is breaking which is crucial for the site IDEAL - A suggestion to do something differently or a way that may or may not be possible soon but is ideal
+	BREAK CRUCIAL - Something is breaking which is crucial for the site IDEAL - A suggestion to do something differently or a way that may or may not be possible soon but is ideal FMT - Data is good but display isn't.
+Data should be displayed in a different way as specified.

 ## Server:
 	/opt/spacetrades - Location of ST files